methemate/digitalgarden/src/site/notes/Concept/The Light.md

 - ==To **push back darkness** where it seeks to remain==
 ### Our Role
 It is **not** God’s design that we sit idle while He alone pushes back darkness.
-It is His will that **we participate**, walking as children of light
+It is His will that **we participate**, walking as "children of light"
 >**Ephesians 5:8**
 <div class="transclusion internal-embed is-loaded"><div class="markdown-embed">